WendongZh/SPL/README.md

 Pretrained models and code will comming soon.

 So, in the following days, I will complete this project step by step.
-There may be many changes until the completion, but I hope I can provide a detailed introduction about our work, especially for the dataset processing part and evaluation part, which is important for the beginners.
+There may be many changes until the completion, but I hope I can provide a detailed introduction about our work, especially for the dataset processing part and evaluation part, which are important for the beginners.
 Thank you for all of your interest!

 [Paper on ArXiv](https://arxiv.org/abs/2106.07220)
 ### Introduction: